Tyler Stephenson Preview, Player Props: Reds vs. Cardinals

 Tyler Stephenson At The Plate

+- In 9.7% of his games this year, he has homered, and 2.5% of his trips to the plate.

-- Stephenson has had an RBI in 41 games this season (30.8%), including 12 multi-RBI outings (9.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Stephenson has driven in a run in 42 games this season (31.3%), including 12 games with more than one RBI (9.0%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 36.1% of his games this season, with two or more runs scored in 6.8%.
+- He has scored in 36.6% of his games this year, with two or more runs scored in 6.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.